samshapley/OrchestrAI/README.md

 ### Running the Script

-Ensure that you've added your OpenAI API key to `config.yml`.
 You can toggle wandb logging, tools, and openai defaults in the config.yml file.

 To run OrchestrAI, execute `agent.py`: